ARTIQ Real-Time I/O concepts

 In a typical environment two very different classes of hardware need to be controlled.
 One class is the vast arsenal of diverse laboratory hardware that interfaces with and is controlled from a typical PC.
 The other is specialized real-time hardware that requires tight coupling and a low-latency interface to a CPU.
 The ARTIQ code that describes a given experiment is composed of two types of “programs”: regular Python code that is executed on the host and ARTIQ kernels that are executed on a core device.
 The CPU that executes the ARTIQ kernels has direct access to specialized programmable I/O timing logic (part of the gateware).
 The two types of code can invoke each other and transitions between them are seamless.

 The set of all input and output events on all channels constitutes the timeline.
-A high resolution wall clock (rtio_counter) counts clock cycles and causes output events to be executed when their timestamp matches the clock and input events to be recorded and stamped with the current clock value accordingly.
+A high-resolution wall clock (rtio_counter_mu) counts clock cycles and manages the precise timing of the events.
+Output events are executed when their timestamp matches the current clock value.
+Input events are recorded when they reach the gateware and stamped with the current clock value accordingly.

 Absolute timestamps can be large numbers.
-They are represented internally as 64-bit integers with a resolution of typically a nanosecond and a range of hundreds of years.
+They are represented internally as 64-bit integers.
+With a typical one-nanosecond machine unit, this covers a range of hundreds of years.
 Conversions between such a large integer number and a floating point representation can cause loss of precision through cancellation.
-When computing the difference of absolute timestamps, use self.core.mu_to_seconds(t2-t1), not self.core.mu_to_seconds(t2)-self.core.mu_to_seconds(t1) (see artiq.coredevice.Core.mu_to_seconds()).
+When computing the difference of absolute timestamps, use self.core.mu_to_seconds(t2-t1), not self.core.mu_to_seconds(t2)-self.core.mu_to_seconds(t1) (see mu_to_seconds()).
 When accumulating time, do it in machine units and not in SI units, so that rounding errors do not accumulate.

 The following basic example shows how to place output events on the timeline.
 It emits a precisely timed 2 µs pulse: